German police shut down major 'darknet' illegal trading site

 The operators allegedly received commissions of two to six percent of the sales value.

+In April, the WSM administrators were apparently alarmed at the sudden surge of customers and, the court documents said, enacted an exit plan that involved freezing the escrow accounts and customer wallets and taking all the virtual currency held in them at the time -- estimated at $11 million.

-German police had on April 23 and 24 arrested the three German suspects aged 22 to 31 in the states of Hesse, Baden-Wuerttemberg and North Rhine-Westphalia.
+That spurred investigators to act and on April 23 and 24 they arrested the three German suspects, aged 22 to 31, in the states of Hesse, Baden-Wuerttemberg and North Rhine-Westphalia.

 They also seized servers, over 550,000 euros (about $600,000) in cash, and hundreds of Bitcoin and Monero, as well as several vehicles and a gun.